 Find the most recent Messages for American Citizens.

 U.S. Citizen Services (by appointment only) - Mondays and Tuesdays

-U.S. Citizen Walk-In Registration (no appointment necessary) - Monday through Thursday from 1430 to 1630.
+U.S. Citizen Walk-In Registration (no appointment necessary) - Monday, Tuesday and Friday from 800 to 1130.

 The Consular Section is closed to the public on the last Tuesday of each month for administrative business.
 The Consular Section is only able to provide emergency services on administrative days.
 We apologize for any inconvenience that this may cause.

 Emergency U.S. Citizen Services are available 24 hours a day seven days a week.

 Appointments for routine U.S. Citizen services can be made via the online appointment system only, and not by telephone with our consular staff.
 Routine U.S. Citizen services include passport issuance, extra passport pages, notary services, and consular reports of birth abroad.
 Click here to book an online appointment.

 The section is normally closed briefly for lunch break between 12:00-13:00 daily.
 For emergencies after hours and on holidays call +257 79-938-841, or +257 22-20-7318 if no answer.